wso2-attic/esb-connectors/sirportly/sirportly-connector/sirportly-connector-1.0.0/README.txt

  1. Download ESB 4.8.1 from official website.

  2. Deploy relevant patches, if applicable.
+Place the patch files into location <ESB_HOME>/repository/components/patches.

- 3. Compress the modified ESB as wso2esb-4.8.1.zip and copy that zip file in to location "<Sirportly_Connector_Home>/sirportly-connector/sirportly-connector-1.0.0/org.wso2.carbon.connector/repository/".
+ 3. Compress the modified ESB as wso2esb-4.8.1.zip and copy that zip file in to location "<SIRPORTLY_CONNECTOR_HOME>/sirportly-connector/sirportly-connector-1.0.0/org.wso2.carbon.connector/repository/".

  4. Create a Sirportly trial account and derive the API Token and Secret.
    i)    Using the URL "https://sirportly.com/start" create a Sirportly trial account and note the subdomain used in the registration.